While you might be watching your colleagues start off on their vacations (or staycations, it’s 2020), you’ve got more holiday feature writing to do.

 Keep these five things in mind, when readying your news site for the holidays.

 Thanks to content marketing, news releases have become great vehicles for storytelling.
 Marketers and publicists know you’re pressed for time and low on staff through the new year, so they’re making releases easier than ever to use.

-A quick search of recent releases uncovered these gems, which can be used as stand-alone holiday pieces:
+A quick search of recent releases uncovered these announcements, which can be used as stand-alone holiday pieces:

 Many releases come with art or graphics.

 Stop searching for high-resolution images and/or videos – many of our releases come with multimedia elements, making them easy to upload.

 Feel free to publish photos, logos, and videos without worrying about copyright issues.
 Everything on our newswire is fair game for use.